bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Target Pseudo-class</h4>

-The :target pseudo-class is used to style elements when an element's ID attribute value matches that of the URI fragment identifier.
+<p>The :target pseudo-class is used to style elements when an element's ID
+attribute value matches that of the URI fragment identifier.
 The fragment identifier within a URI can be recognized by the hash character, #, and what directly follows it.
 The
 URL http://example.com/index.html#hello includes the fragment identifier of hello.
-When this identifier matches the ID attribute value of an element on the page, <section id="hello"> for example, that element may be identified and stylized using the :target pseudo-class.
+When this identifier matches the ID attribute value of an element on the page, &lt;section id="hello"&gt; for example, that element may be identified and stylized using the :target pseudo-class.
 Fragment identifiers are most commonly seen when using
 <a href="https://learn.shayhowe.com/html-css/getting-to-know-html/#hyperlinks">
-on page links</a>, or linking to another part of the same page.
+on page links</a>, or linking to another part of the same page.</p>

-Looking at the code below, if a user would visit a page with the URI fragment identifier of #hello, the section with that same ID attribute value would be stylized accordingly using the :target pseudo-class.
-If the URI fragment identifier changes, and matches the ID attribute value of another section, that new section may be stylized using the same selector and pseudo-class from before.
+<p>Looking at the code below, if a user would visit a page with the URI
+fragment identifier of #hello, the section with that same ID attribute value would be stylized accordingly using the :target pseudo-class.
+If the URI fragment identifier changes, and matches the ID attribute value of another section, that new section may be stylized using the same selector and pseudo-class from before.</p>

 <h4>CSS</h4>